JanHerca/urantiapedia/output/wikijs/en/article/Building_upon_the_Quaker_experience.md

 > “If we love one another, God dwells in us, and his love is perfected in us.” ([1 John 4:12](/en/Bible/1_John/4#v12))

-> Whosoever would become great in my Father's kingdom shall become a minister to all; and whosoever would befirst among you, let him become the server of his brethren. ([UB 140:1.6](/en/The_Urantia_Book/140#p1_6))
+> Whosoever would become great in my Father's kingdom shall become a minister to all; and whosoever would befirst among you, let him become the server of his brethren. (<a id="a146_169"></a>[UB 140:1.6](/en/The_Urantia_Book/140#p1_6))

 ## Serve as we pass by—and leave the rest to God.

 We are left with little doubt that we are not to follow the path of social service that brought disaster to the Quakers.
 Where does that leave us?
 Primarily we must put our own house in order, learn how Jesus lived, and seek to be like him.
 Bearing fruit will tend to be unconscious, a by-product of living as Jesus lived.
 Mostly it will come about through serving as we pass by.
-We are to avoid being conspicuous—in giving alms, doing our good deeds in secret—or at least unobtrusively, “not to attract attention to self.” ([UB 140:4.5](/en/The_Urantia_Book/140#p4_5))
+We are to avoid being conspicuous—in giving alms, doing our good deeds in secret—or at least unobtrusively, “not to attract attention to self.” (<a id="a150_525"></a>[UB 140:4.5](/en/The_Urantia_Book/140#p4_5))

 So how can we influence Christianity or anyone else?
 Jesus said to take no thought for tomorrow.
 When a young Indian lad asked Jesus why he was not yet teaching publicly, Jesus responded: “You must, in all such matters, wait upon time. . .
 We are now on the way to Rome and that is sufficient for today.
 My tomorrow is wholly in the hands of my Father”